Westamerica Bancorporation (WABC)

 Investors focus on efficiency ratio changes rather than absolute levels, understanding that expense structures vary by revenue mix.
 Counterintuitively, lower efficiency ratios indicate better performance since they represent lower costs relative to revenue.

-In Q3, Westamerica Bancorporation’s efficiency ratio was 40.3%, falling short of analysts’ expectations by 50 basis points (100 basis points = 1 percentage point).
-This result was 4.9 percentage points worse than the same quarter last year.
+Westamerica Bancorporation’s efficiency ratio came in at 40.1% this quarter, beating analysts’ expectations by 150 basis points (100 basis points = 1 percentage point).

 7. Earnings Per Share

-Westamerica Bancorporation’s EPS grew at a spectacular 9.9% compounded annual growth rate over the last five years, higher than its 5.3% annualized revenue growth.
-However, this alone doesn’t tell us much about its business quality because its efficiency ratio didn’t improve.
+Westamerica Bancorporation’s EPS grew at an unimpressive 9.8% compounded annual growth rate over the last five years.
+This performance was better than its flat revenue but doesn’t tell us much about its business quality because its efficiency ratio didn’t improve.

-In Q3, Westamerica Bancorporation reported EPS of $1.12, down from $1.31 in the same quarter last year.
-Despite falling year on year, this print beat analysts’ estimates by 4.2%.
-Over the next 12 months, Wall Street expects Westamerica Bancorporation’s full-year EPS of $4.59 to shrink by 12.9%.
+In Q4, Westamerica Bancorporation reported adjusted EPS of $1.12, down from $1.19 in the same quarter last year.
+Despite falling year on year, this print beat analysts’ estimates by 5.2%.
+Over the next 12 months, Wall Street expects Westamerica Bancorporation’s full-year EPS of $4.52 to shrink by 11%.

 Leverage is core to a financial firm’s business model (loans funded by deposits).
 To ensure economic stability and avoid a repeat of the 2008 GFC, regulators require certain levels of capital and liquidity, focusing on the Tier 1 capital ratio.